tildebyte/ChucK-plugin-for-ST3/README.md

   - replace / remove shred by id
   - remove all shreds.

+#### Issue Tracker
+[The issue tracker](https://github.com/tildebyte/ChucK-plugin-for-ST3/issues?state=open) is a good place to look if you encounter a bug, or to justify/defend a feature request.
+It's where we go to discuss ideas and resolve bugs.

 ## Notes
 - The default keybinds for `chuck_doc_search` and `iternotate` conflict with fold/unfold.